mie-lab/Graph-based-mobility-profiling/README.md

 # Mobility Profiling Based on Graph Representations

+This is the code for the paper _Graph Based Mobility Profiling_ available [here](https://www.sciencedirect.com/science/article/pii/S0198971522001545) (open access)
 ## Import and preprocessing

 ### Import data

 To reproduce the results of the paper, all five datasets would be needed.
 However, only the Foursquare and the Geolife datasets are publicly available.
+For the work in the paper, all datasets were imported into a Postgresql/PostGIS database.
+To allows the reproduction of the results to some extent, we have modified the pipeline so that it can be run using only the publicly available datasets (Geolife + Foursquare) using .csv files.
 The first step is to download and read the raw data.
 Geolife can be downloaded [here](https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/) and Foursquare [here](https://drive.google.com/file/d/1PNk3zY8NjLcDiAbzjABzY5FiPAFHq6T8/view?usp=sharing).

-Read Geolife and preprocess:
+Read and preprocess Geolife:
 ```
-python 1_import/import_geolife_csv.py -d path/to/geolife_data_folder
+python 1_import_csv/import_geolife_csv.py -d path/to/geolife_data_folder
 ```

 Read Foursquare data and preprocess: